What Changed Everything

 They start before they feel ready.
 They launch before everything is perfect.
 They build while they're still employed.
 They iterate based on real feedback rather than theoretical planning.

 Your first attempt won't be your best work.
 Your initial offering won't be your final product.
-Your early content won't be your most polished.

 None of that matters.
+Taking action is what matters.

 Implementation Challenge